PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/atl/ccomvariant.md

 keywords:
 draft: false
 tags:
+  - ATL
 ---
 CComVariant is for handling OLE automation data.
-CComVariant inherits from VARIANT, so you can use a CComVariant anywhere a VARIANT is required.
+CComVariant is derived from VARIANT, so you can use a CComVariant anywhere a VARIANT is required.

 `_variant_t` is a VC++ compiler COM support extension.
 It's compiler native, so there's no dependency on atl.dll.